 Place2Be’s response to Green Paper consultation

 Overall, we welcome the Green Paper and the government's ambitions to significantly improve children's mental health provision.
-We're particularly pleased that the Green Paper recognises the crucial contribution that school-based provision can play to improve children and young people's mental health.
+We're particularly pleased that the Green Paper recognises the crucial contribution of school-based provision to improve children's and young people's mental health.

 We know from our experience of working directly with schools over the last 23 years that such provision can help to create a culture of openness, can ensure that potential mental health problems are identified at an early stage and that children access support in a safe and familiar environment without the stigma often attached to mental health services in the NHS.
 There is much good practice on which to build.

 Our response to the consultation, which closed last week, the outcome of which is summarised in the below points.

-- Given the range of skills required, practitioners in Mental Health Support Teams will need to have previous experience of working with vulnerable children and young people along with their families in communities
+- Given the range of skills required, practitioners in Mental Health Support Teams will need to have experience working with vulnerable children and young people and their families in communities.

-- The resourcing of Mental Health Support Teams needs to reflect the level of demand for services
+- The resourcing of Mental Health Support Teams needs to reflect the service demand.

-- In order to meet need most effectively Mental Health Support Teams there should be a clearer definition of ‘mild to moderate’ mental health conditions to meet need most effectively.
+- There should be a clearer definition of mild to moderate mental health conditions to meet need most effectively.

-- Mental Health Support Teams should focus on providing interventions where there is a strong evidence base of efficacy
+- Mental Health Support Teams should focus on providing interventions with a strong evidence base of efficacy.

 You can read Place2Be’s full response to the Green Paper: Transforming Children and Young People’s Mental Health Provision.